Course Outline Fall 2025

 - No human, computer, electronic assistance is allowed of any sort, including AI chatbots, calculators, tutors, etc.

-Consultation: Assignments, Labs
+Consultation:

 Individual assignments and labs are under the department's Consultation model.
 That means you may discuss the labs with others, but you must create and submit a solution that is entirely your own work.
-If you consult with other students, you must list their names in a comment at the top of your submission or in your repository README
+If you consult with other students, you must list their names in a comment at the top of your submission or in your repository README, along with a brief description of the part(s) of the assignment you discussed.

 How to consult with other students without plagiarizing: